 To make this recipe in cut out shapes like mine, you will need cookie cutters.
 You can find a selection of cookie cutters here.

-How to serve sugar free sugar cookies.
+We also like how to serve sugar free sugar cookies.

 - Serve these cookies as is with a glass of milk or cup of coffee on the side.